 This will depend entirely on what kind of medical condition you have.
 For example , if you are young and have been diagnosed with something that is not life changing, you might find that this does not have a dramatic effect on whether an insurance company will accept your application.

 If your pre-existing condition is serious and you do find an insurer to cover you, you will find that your premiums will be far higher than usual, which in some cases will prevent the policy from being worth it.
-Your policy may also come with certain caveats that require you undertake certain tasks such as taking regular medication or treatments in order to mitigate the risk that your current medical situation requires.
+Your policy may also come with certain exclusions written in around certain causes of death related to the condition.
+The insurance may be invalidated if you don't continue with your prescribed treatment.

 What type of policy should I get with a pre-existing condition?

 Life insurance is designed to provide a financial safety net to your loved ones should you pass away.
 There are many different types of life insurance policy, some of which will be more beneficial to you or not depending on your circumstances.
 Remember to always disclose your pre-existing condition.